GravityKit/GravityView/readme.txt

 == Changelog ==

+= 1.1.7 =
+* Added: Textarea field support.
+Instead of using line breaks, textareas now output with paragraphs.

 = 1.1.6 on September 8 =
 * Fixed: Approve / Disapprove all entries using Gravity Forms bulk edit entries form (previously, only visible entries were affected)
 * Added: Email field settings